yqshao/tame/README.md

 ## Using a recipe

-Recipes are organzied in subcommands of the mdppp command, for example, the following command computes the Green-Kubo conductivity taking element 1 and 2 as cation and anion species:
+Recipes are organized in subcommands of the `tame` command, for example, the following command computes the Green-Kubo conductivity taking element 1 and 2 as cation and anion species: